henrytan0705/Nutrify-JS-Project/README.md

 # Functionality and MVP
 Users are able to:
-- [ ] Enter an list of ingredients or a food log
+- [ ] Enter a list of ingredients or a food log
 - [ ] Get nutritional value of food broken down into sections
 - [ ] Get a comparison of the meal's nutrition to a daily average intake